arxanas/smashtraining/.github/ISSUE_TEMPLATE/submit-new-tech-exercise.md

 ---

+If this tech is specific to certain character/characters, please make a a note of that here.
+Otherwise, put down "all".

+* Applicable characters: [fill in]

 Fill out the below fields, and I'll write up the tech and add it to the app.

 ## Exercise